Skip to content

 Dutch Film Special (3): Beauty film, eh!
 Dutch in Toronto

 How is Dutch film doing beyond its borders?
 Just before the Dutch Film Festival breaks loose, its big international brother in Toronto (TIFF) kicked off.
 Red carpets, big stars and ditto premieres.
-It may be slightly less well-known here than Cannes, but the TIFF is at least as important.
+It may be slightly less well-known here than Cannes, but TIFF is at least as important.
 For example, in the run-up to the Oscars.
 Not a bad thing, then...

 Letter Bussemaker: butts in seats or artistic recognition?